GoogleCloudPlatform/solutions-workshops/grpc-xds/README.md

     Leave Skaffold running so that port forwarding keeps working.

+    You may see messages similar to the following during deployment:

+    `xds:deployment/greeter-leaf: FailedMount: MountVolume.SetUp failed for volume "workload-certs" : secret "greeter-leaf-cert" not found`

+    You can safely ignore these messages as long as the deployment proceeds, and you eventually see the message `Deployments stabilized in __ seconds`.

 2. In a new terminal, tail the control plane logs:

     ```shell